Oh, this is the place where I'm supposed to talk about myself. I'm good at that!

 - Who is your favorite writer?
 Again, like asking me which one of my cats is my favorite.
 Above mentioned writers, but I also love JK Rowling for the Harry Potter Series, Bram Stoker for Dracula.
 I love horror a lot, so I also have to include Edgar Allan Poe.
 Also, I grew up on Ann M. Martin's books as well as RL Stine, Christopher Pike, Judy Blume, and Beverly Cleary.
 I want to see more juvenile books of girl gangs doing cool sh*t together series books again.
 That was what I grew up on.
 I love series books as a kid, not stand-alones.

 - Is writing the only thing you do?
 Alas, I am an indie writer, which means I'm not with the Big 3 Publishing Houses (not yet, at least).
 So I have a day job.
 I don't mind, it's gotten harder and harder to be a full-time writer, and even then, full-time writers don't make much money.
 But at the same time, writers with the bigger publishing houses oftentimes have more restrictions and bigger deadlines, so I get to write/publish whatever I want.
-I don't do this for the paycheck, I do it because otherwise I'd go nuts without this outlet.
-I also love performing, but I hung up my character shoes last year.
-I'm retiring from acting so that I can finally get a grown-up career, not a call center job that robs me of my will to live (like I'm doing right now).
+I don't do this for the paycheck, I do it because otherwise, I'd go nuts without this outlet.
+I also love performing, but I hung up my character shoes.
+I retired from acting so that I can finally get a grown-up career in counseling.
 I did some professional on-camera acting in summer of 2017, and while it was fun, it was tough to get more than just a job as an extra.
 I'm too old to really make a living in acting, although I do get the itch still from time-to-time.

 - What do you want to do with your writing career?
 Like I stated above, I want to write a book series or two, maybe one day write something good enough to be a film or TV show.
 I always wanted to get into writing for TV or movies, but that's a long shot.